Chatham in Kent, England, United Kingdom

 The Bell Mast was refurbished by Dorothea Restorations Ltd and re-erected by Brett Construction Ltd.

 Location.
-51° Touch for map.
+51° 23.953′ N, 0° 31.883′ E. Marker is in Chatham, England, in Kent.
+Marker is on Western Avenue just from Main Gate Road, on the left when traveling north.
 Located at the entrance to the Historic Dockyard Chatham.
+Touch for map.
 Marker is in this post office area: Chatham, England ME4 4TZ, United Kingdom.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 South Mast Pond, 1696 (approx. 0.3 kilometers away); North Mast Pond, 1702 (approx. 0.3 kilometers away); Brunel Saw Mill Canal Lock, 1812-14 (approx. 0.3 kilometers away); Mast Houses & Mould Loft (approx. 0.3 kilometers away); No. 1 Smithery, 1808 (approx. 0.4 kilometers away); Steam Hammer, 1955 (approx. 0.4 kilometers away); Timber Seasoning Sheds, 1774 (approx. 0.4 kilometers away); Propeller, RFA Reliant, c.1954 (approx. 0.4 kilometers away).
 Touch for a list and map of all markers in Chatham.